Diego Contento

-Diego Armando Valentin Contento (born 1 May 1990) is a German former professional footballer who played as a left-back.
+Diego Armando Valentin Contento (born 1 May 1990) is a German former professional footballer who played as a left-back, mainly for Bayern Munich in the Bundesliga and Bordeaux in the French Ligue 1.

 Personal life

-Contento's family is from the outskirts of Naples (his father from Casalnuovo di Napoli and his mother from Caivano), Italy, and he was named after former S.S.C.
-Napoli star Diego Armando Maradona.
+Contento's family is from the outskirts of Naples (his father from Casalnuovo di Napoli and his mother from Caivano), Italy, and he was named after former Napoli star Diego Armando Maradona.
 His older brothers Vincenzo and Domenico were previously in Bayern's youth team.

 Club career

 Contento played for Bayern Munich's first-team in pre-season friendlies in 2009, appearing against Austrian Bundesliga champion Red Bull Salzburg as a second-half substitute for Edson Braafheid, and was named on the substitutes' bench for a Bundesliga match against Mainz 05 in August 2009.
 He was called up to Bayern Munich's squad for the 2009–10 UEFA Champions League, where he was assigned the number 26.
 In January 2010, it was announced that Contento would train with the first-team for the rest of the 2009–10 season, along with reserve team-mates David Alaba and Mehmet Ekici.

 Contento signed his first professional contract with Bayern Munich on 13 January 2010.
 The trio were named on the first-team substitutes' bench for the first time on 10 February 2010, for a DFB-Pokal game against Greuther Fürth, and Contento came on in the 59th minute, replacing Anatoliy Tymoshchuk.
 Contento made his UEFA Champions League debut a week later, coming on as a half time substitute for Daniel Van Buyten in a game against Fiorentina, and the following weekend he made his league debut in the Bavarian Derby against 1.
 FC Nürnberg, starting in place of the injured Van Buyten.

 He was in the starting XI for the next two games against Hamburger SV and 1.
 FC Köln, but was injured in the latter, and replaced by fellow youth team graduate David Alaba.
 On 21 April 2010 he was named in the starting line-up for Bayern's UEFA Champions League semi-final first leg against Lyon.
 On 27 May 2010, Contento signed a contract extension keeping him at the Allianz Arena until 2013.